How many calories does one Green Garlic Multigrain Roti have?

 Is Garlic Rotis, Green Garlic Multigrain Roti, healthy?

-Yes, this green garlic roti is healthy as its made of 3 healthy flours, jowar, bajra and whole wheat flour.
+Yes, this is healthy.
+But restrictions apply to some. this green garlic roti is healthy as its made of 3 healthy flours, jowar, bajra and whole wheat flour.
 Whats better is that this roti is specially made for those with high blood pressure.

-2. Whole Wheat flour : 1/4 cup of whole wheat flour is used.
-Whole wheat flour is excellent for diabetics as they will not shoot up your blood sugar levels as they are a low GI food.
-See detailed benefits of whole wheat flour and why it's good for you.
+3. Whole Wheat flour : Whole wheat flour is excellent for diabetics as they will not shoot up your blood sugar levels as they are a low GI food.
+Whole wheat flour is rich in Phosphorus which is a major mineral which works closely with calcium to build our bones.
+Vitamin B9 helps your body to produce and maintain new cells, especially increase red blood cells.
+See detailed 11 benefits of whole wheat flour and why it's good for you.

 Green garlic multigrain roti is good for